Labelled well-quasi-order for permutation classes: Sums and Skew Sums

-We conclude with a result that has been referenced several times already: that the downward closure of the increasing oscillations, $\O_I$, is wqo.
-While the class $\O_I$ is sum closed, every permutation from $\O_I$ is contained in a sum indecomposable permutation from $\O_I$, and this implies that $\O_I$ is not contained in the sum closure of a smaller class.
-Thus the fact that $\O_I$ is wqo is not a consequence of Theorem~\ref{thm-lwqo-sum-closure}.
+We conclude with a result referenced several times already, that the downward closure of the increasing oscillations,~$\O_I$, is wqo.
+While~$\O_I$ is a sum closed class, every permutation from~$\O_I$ is contained in a sum indecomposable permutation from~$\O_I$, and this implies that~$\O_I$ is not contained in the sum closure of a smaller class.
+Thus the fact that~$\O_I$ is wqo is not a consequence of Theorem~\ref{thm-lwqo-sum-closure}.

-Instead, to establish that $\O_I$ is wqo, we note that every member of $\O_I$ can be expressed as a sum of increasing oscillations.
+Instead, to establish that~$\O_I$ is wqo, we note that every member of~$\O_I$ can be expressed as a sum of increasing oscillations.
 Recall that the set of increasing oscillations (under our conventions) is

 It is not difficult to see that there are two increasing oscillations of each length $n\ge 3$.
 Viewing the increasing oscillations themselves as a poset under the permutation containment order---as in Figure~\ref{fig-inc-osc-Hasse}---we see that these two increasing oscillations of each length are partitioned into two chains, and that both increasing oscillations of length $n\ge 3$ are contained in both increasing oscillations of length $n+1$.
 The poset of increasing oscillations is therefore trivially wqo.
-It then follows from Higman's lemma and Propsition~\ref{prop-wqo-order-preserving} that the class $\O_I$ is wqo.
-Note that we have already observed (for instance, in Figure~\ref{fig-three-antichains-lwqo}) that $\O_I$ is not lwqo (in fact, it is not $2$-wqo).
-This gives us the following result.
+It then follows from Higman's lemma and Proposition~\ref{prop-wqo-order-preserving} that the class~$\O_I$ is wqo.
+Note that we have already observed (for instance, with Figure~\ref{fig-three-antichains-lwqo}) that~$\O_I$ is not lwqo (it is not even $2$-wqo).
+This gives us the following.

-\begin{proposition} The downward closure of the increasing oscillations, $\O_I$, is wqo but not lwqo. \end{proposition}
+\begin{proposition} The downward closure of the increasing oscillations,~$\O_I$, is wqo but not lwqo. \end{proposition}

-Another example of a permutation class that is wqo but not lwqo is given by the downward closure of the widdershins spirals; see Brignall, Engen, and Vatter~\cite[Proposition 3.3]{brignall:a-counterexampl:} for a proof.
+Another example of a class that is wqo but not lwqo (or even $2$-wqo) is given by the downward closure of the widdershins spirals; see Brignall, Engen, and Vatter~\cite[Proposition 3.3]{brignall:a-counterexampl:} for a proof.